Application and Award Schedule

 serve as your project advisor, the other a character reference letter);

-- an official University of Washington transcript; and
+- an unofficial University of Washington transcript; and

 Presidential Scholarship Requirements and Restrictions